 Teaching Your Kids How To Cook

-Update – I have built a Squidoo lens on this topic of Teaching Your Kids to Cook that looks at these benefits in much more detail.
-Please check it out and leave me a comment at the end of the lens.
+Update - I have recently posted an article on this topic of Teaching Your Kids to Cook that looks at these benefits in much more detail.
+Please check it out and leave me a comment at the end of the post.

 My daughters love to help me cook and they really enjoy helping mom bake cookies and banana bread.
 I thought it was about time to address the topic of "Kids Can Cook" and the great experiences one can have teaching their kids how to prepare delicious meals at home in you very own kitchen.